RussianEls97/DigitalLabNotebook/README.md

 1. item 3

 you do not have to write out 1, 2, 3 etc just use 1 and it will automatically fo it for you :3 easy-peasy!

+# link some of the files here

+the sintax of the link is:

+[Tables.md](Tables.md) , if you want to change the link name just change the name in the square bracket *make sure you have lines between links*

+e.g.:
+just
+as
+an
+example